Hot tubs and Pregnancy

 In this guide we’ll show you the risks of going into a hot tub while pregnant, and what you can do to reduce any potential risk.

-Table of Contents [toggle view]
+Table of Content [toggle view]

 1. The hot tub pregnancy myth – truth or fiction?